The Privacy, Data Protection and Cybersecurity Law Review: Spain

 According to the data protection rules prior to the GDPR, data transfers from Spain to (or access by) recipients located outside the EEA required the prior authorisation of the DPA, unless the transfer could be based on a statutory exemption.4 However, this local regime was repealed by the GDPR and general rules in the GDPR applicable to international transfers of personal data apply directly in Spain.
 Also, the Spanish Data Protection Law does not include changes to the GDPR's general regime.
 Thus, international transfers of personal data cannot be carried out unless they are made to white-listed countries, if specific safeguards are adopted (such as BCRs or EU Model Clauses) or if they are based one of the derogations of Article 49 of the GDPR.

 In addition, as a consequence of the Schrems II case before the European Court of Justice (ECJ) in July 2020 and the invalidity of the Privacy Shield scheme for transfers of personal data between Spain and the US, the DPA has encouraged Spanish controllers to adopt alternative means to ground any existing transfer to the US (e.g., the execution of Standard Contractual Clauses).
+Such means may include new sets of Standard Contractual Clauses approved by the European Commission in June 2021 and following recommendations 1/2020 of the EDPB.

 Turning to data localisation, there are no specific restrictions in Spain; however, along with the GDPR (which imposes certain restrictions and requirements on disclosing data to non-EU entities), there are specific Spanish laws imposing requirements that could be understood as 'restrictive measures', including, among others, tax regulations (Royal Decree 1619/2012 of 30 November on invoicing obligations), gambling regulations (Royal Decree 1613/2011) and specific public administration regulations (Law 9/1968 of 5 April on secrecy pertaining to official issues, Law 38/2003 of 17 November on subsidies and Law 19/2013 of 9 December on transparency and access to public information).